 Your credit score is important for a number of reasons:

-- Clearly, lenders will want to review your credit score to understand your ability to manage credit and pay off debt.
+- Lenders will review your credit score, for example when you want a mortgage to buy a home, or a loan to buy a car.
+They want to understand your history and ability to manage credit and pay off debt.

 - Most landlords will conduct a credit check before they rent their property to you.